640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Drug rashes are the body's reaction to a certain medication.
-The type of rash that occurs depends on the drug causing it and a person's response.
+Drug rashes are the body's reaction to a certain medicine.
+The type of rash that happens depends on the drug causing it and a person's response.
 Drugs have been associated with every type of rash, ranging from mild to life-threatening.
 The onset of the rash can also vary from immediate to weeks after the drug was first taken.

 Rashes caused by drugs can be categorized in the following groups:

-Rashes caused by an allergic reaction to the medication
+Rashes caused by an allergic reaction to the medicine

-Rashes produced as an unwanted effect of a particular medication
+Rashes produced as an unwanted effect of a particular medicine

-Rashes due to hypersensitivity to sunlight caused by the medication
+Rashes due to hypersensitivity to sunlight caused by the medicine

 Type of rash